My Experience as a Student Learning Guitar Online

 Published 28 July 2022• Updated 28 July 2022• By Matt Wensor

-Over the pandemic, faced with a loss of all gigs and in-person lessons, it felt like the world itself moved online.
-With a lot of unexpected free time and being a guitar teacher myself, I saw an opportunity I couldn’t pass up.
+Over the pandemic, faced with a loss of all gigs and in person lessons.
+It felt that the world itself moved online.
+Faced with a lot of free time and being a guitar teacher myself.
+I saw an opportunity I couldn’t pass by.

-Joel Hoekstra (guitarist for Whitesnake, Cher, Trans-Siberian Orchestra, Night Ranger, and Broadway’s Rock of Ages) advertised on social media that he was offering a limited number of online lessons via Skype from his apartment in New York.
-I immediately got in touch.
+Joel Hoekstra (Guitarist for Whitesnake, Cher, TSO, Night Ranger and Broadway’s Rock of Ages) advertised on social media that he was offering a select amount of tuition per week via Skype form his apartment in New York.
+Immediately I dropped him an email.

 I’m mainly looking for people that can commit to a weekly time slot for at least a few weeks.
-Content is up to you, I tab it during, send it over after, and you’re free to record it via Skype.
+Content is up to you, I tab it during, send over after and you’re free to record it via Skype.”

-Once the lesson was booked, I made sure my online setup was ready.
-As a guitar teacher myself, I already had a solid setup including a UAD interface, Adam Audio monitor speakers, and an Aston Origin condenser microphone, all of which worked well with my Mac Mini for online teaching and learning.
+Great!
+Now I had a lesson booked, I needed to make sure my online setup was ready for the task at hand.
+Thankfully as I’m a guitar teacher myself, I have a small setup with a UAD interface, some Adam Audio monitor speakers and an Aston Origin Condenser Microphone which sounds clear, bright and works great with my Mac Mini over the internet.

 About the author

-Matt Wensor is a professional guitar teacher based in Northampton, England.
-He has many years of teaching experience, working with students of all ages and abilities, and continues to develop his own playing while helping others do the same.
+Matt Wensor is a professional guitar teacher and guitar based in Northampton, England.
+He has many years teaching experienced, working students of all learning abilities and ages.
+He continues to look to develop himself as a guitarist and would love to share with you how you can do the same.

 Recommended reads